 Curriculum Leader: Mr D. Knight

 Our Social Science Department offers courses in both Sociology and Psychology at KS5.
 Both subjects remain a popular choice amongst students, with many choosing to continue with Social Science related degrees at University.
-Studying a Social Science also allows students to develop transferable skills such as critical analysis, evaluation, independent thinking, mathematical skills and scientific research.
+Studying a Social Science also allows students to develop transferable skills such as critical analysis, evaluation, independent thinking, mathematical skills and an understanding of scientific research.
 The Social Science department is lively and enthusiastic and is committed to trialling new teaching and learning activities to ensure that students receive high standards of teaching and learning in lessons.
 Both Psychology and Sociology courses are taught over two years with internal exams at the end of Year 12 and external exams at the end of Year 13.

 Psychology follows the AQA specification which provides students with an understanding of the human mind and subsequent behaviour.
-In Year 12 level, students cover introductory topics such as Memory, Social Influence, Attachment and Psychopathology Students will also gain an understanding into the origins of Psychology, different approaches within Psychology and Research methodology.
+In Year 1, students cover introductory topics such as Memory, Social Influence, Attachment and Psychopathology Students will also gain an understanding into the origins of Psychology, different approaches within Psychology and Research methodology.
 Students will sit an internal exam at the end of this year before entering Year 13 to study year two of the A level course.
-In Year 13 students will complete the following topics; Issues and debates within Psychology, Biopsychology, Relationships, Schizophrenia and Forensic Psychology.
-Research methods is further developed in order to to provide students with a secure understanding of the scientific process.
+In Year 13 students will complete the following topics; Issues and debates within Psychology, Biopsychology, Cognition and development , Schizophrenia and Forensic Psychology.
+Research methods is further developed in order to provide students with a secure understanding of the scientific process.
 All units within the course are assessed by examination at the end of Year 13.
 Further information can be found here.